sc-ventures/cloudbreak-documentation/docs/get-help.md

 You can do this in one of the two ways:

-* When initiating Cloudbreak Deployer
+* When initiating Cloudbreak deployer
 * After you've already initiated Cloudbreak Deployer.
 If you choose this option, you must restart Cloudbreak using `cbd restart`.

-> SmartSense ID defined in the `Profile` file always overrides the ID registered via Cloudbreak Shell.
+> SmartSense ID defined in the `Profile` file always overrides the ID registered via Cloudbreak CLI.

-#### Managing Flex Subscriptions
+#### Register and Manage Flex Subscriptions

-Once you log in to the Cloudbreak web UI, you can manage your Flex subscriptions from the **manage flex subscriptions** pane.
+Once you log in to the Cloudbreak web UI, you can manage your Flex subscriptions from the **Flex Subscriptions** page available in the navigation menu.
 You can:

 * Register a new Flex subscription.
 * Set a default Flex subscription.
-* Select a Flex subscription to be used for cloud controller.
+* Select a Flex subscription to be used for the Cloudbreak node.
 * Delete a Flex subscription.
 * Check which clusters are connected to a specific subscription.

+#### Use Flex Subscription for a Cluster

-When creating a cluster using the advanced options, in the **CONFIGURE CLUSTER** > **Flex Subscriptions**, you can select the Flex subscription that you want to use.
+When creating a cluster, you can select the Flex subscription that you want to use for the cluster.

 ### More Resources